 As a flexible rewards program, Membership Rewards is highly valued by savvy travellers.
 With no lock-in to one frequent flyer scheme and no points expiry, points can be earned and redeemed at leisure.

-150,000 Membership Rewards points are equal to 75,000 points or miles with leading airline programs such as Velocity, Singapore Airlines KrisFlyer, Cathay Pacific Asia Miles Velocity Frequent Flyer and Virgin Atlantic Flying Club.
+250,000 Membership Rewards points is equal to 125,000 points or miles with leading airline programs such as Singapore Airlines KrisFlyer, Cathay Pacific Asia Miles and Virgin Atlantic Flying Club.
 It’s also one of the only cards in Australia to allow one-off transfers to Qantas Frequent Flyer.

 Subject to availability and airline taxes/fees, transferring your sign-on bonus to an airline partner program could see you enjoy one of the following redemptions:

 - One return Cathay Pacific premium economy flight between Australian cities and Hong Kong (60,000 Asia Miles)

 - Six one way Air New Zealand business class flights between Australian cities and Auckland (90,000 Virgin Atlantic Flying Club miles – you’ll fork out just 15,000 miles for each one-way journey)

 - One-way Qantas business class flight between selected Australian cities and Los Angeles (75,000 Asia Miles, plus taxes)